-You may all remember Richard Seroter BizTalk SendPort Duplicator tool and how he descrived that frequently during development, and even in production, we have a need to create new BizTalk ports that are virtually identical to an existing one where we just need to change some small configurations like:
+You may all remember Richard Seroter’s BizTalk SendPort Duplicator tool and how he described that frequently during development, and even in production, we have a need to create new BizTalk ports that are virtually identical to an existing one, where we just need to change some small configurations like:

 And by default, the only options we have are:

-• Export the application binding files, manually clean the file and change the values; And then import the Binding file again;
+- Export the application binding files, manually clean the file, change the values, and then import the Binding file again.

-Both options are time-consuming and need a lot of manually work.
+Both options are time-consuming and need a lot of manual work.

 And Richard Seroter was, and still is, an amazing lifesaving tool that allows you to duplicate send ports easily, so why a new tool?

-“BizTalk Port Multiplier Tool” is a simple tool that aims to simplify the port “cloning” process by allowing you to easily “clone or duplicate” any existing port: Receive Port or Send Port.
+“BizTalk Port Multiplier Tool” has all of Richard’s tools’ functionalities, but is more than just a Send Port Duplicator, which is why I decided to create a new tool.
+It is a simple tool that aims to simplify the port “cloning” process by allowing you to easily “clone or duplicate” any existing port: Receive Port or Send Port.

-This tool will extend default BizTalk Server capabilities transforming the tedious and sometimes complicate port creation based on an existing one a little simple and easy allowing you to:
+This tool will extend default BizTalk Server capabilities, transforming the tedious and sometimes complicated port creation based on an existing one into a simpler and easy allowing you to:

 Why do I need to “clone” a Receive Port?

-Sometimes you also need to create a receive port with similar configurations of an existing one, also changing only a few configurations or simple the URI and instead of manually recreating you can have 90% of the process done automatically.
+Sometimes you also need to create a receive port with similar configurations to an existing one, also changing only a few configurations or simply the URI, and instead of manually recreating, you can have 90% of the process done automatically.

-Sometimes is practical, sometimes or in some scenarios, it may not work but in most cases, it will.
-So it is basically a best-effort operation and not an exact clone because they may have several Receive Locations and the Address/URI needs to be unique.
-So, you then need to go to each receive location and reconfigure them.
+Sometimes it is practical, sometimes it may not work in some scenarios, but in most cases, it will.
+So it is basically a best-effort operation and not an exact clone because they may have several Receive Locations, and the Address/URI needs to be unique.
+So, you then need to go to each receiving location and reconfigure it.

 Credits

-Credits also to my team member at DevScope, Pedro Almeida that collaborated in the development of this tool.
+Credits also to my team member at DevScope, Pedro Almeida, who collaborated in the development of this tool.

 Download

-You can download BizTalk Port Multiplier Tool from:
+You can download the BizTalk Port Multiplier Tool from GitHub:

 Microsoft.BizTalk.ExplorerOM.BtsException